This may surprise you, but chocolate is a relatively healthy food.

 Several clinical studies show they have beneficial effects on inflammation, blood pressure and cholesterol profile (14).

 Additionally, a study released in the British Medical Journal showed a dose-dependent protective effect.
-Specifically, this study showed that a higher intake of chocolate leads to a lower risk of cardiovascular events.
+This particular study showed that a higher intake of chocolate leads to a lower risk of cardiovascular events.

 Further, this association held true up to a quantity of 100g chocolate per day (18).